ChalmersGU-data-structure-courses/dsabook/src/08-sequential-ADTs/06-static-array-lists.md

-## Example: Static Array-Based Lists
+## Case study: Static array-based lists

 First we give a static implementation for array-based lists, named **StaticArrayList**.
 This inherits from the